fabric-devkit/fabric-devkit.github.io/topics.md

 Core projects are named `github.com/fabric-devkit/core-<domain>-<optional>`.
 The list of core projects are:

+* [core-platform](https://fabric-devkit.github.io/core-platform) is dedicated to demonstrating ways of forming networks.
-* [https://fabric-devkit.github.io/core-platform](https://fabric-devkit.github.io/core-platform) is dedicated to demonstrating ways of assembling parts of Hyperledger Fabric components.
+* [core-ca](https://fabric-devkit.github.io/core-ca/) is dedicated to demonstrating the inner workings of Fabric CA.
+* [core-cryptoconfig](https://fabric-devkit.github.io/core-cryptoconfig/) is dedicated to ways of creating crytographic materials for identity purposes and channel configuration.

 ## Dev projects